thefrankler/test/README.md

 ## GraphQL Backend

+Ideally use IntelliJ.

 Run the java app C:\stash\Sudoku-difficulty-tester\graphQL Then the API should be available at http://localhost:8080/graphql

+## React Front End

+Run `npm start`, then the Web App should be available at http://localhost:3000/